-Municipal Assurance Holdings Inc. December 31, 2020 Financial Supplement
+Municipal Assurance Holdings Inc. March 31, 2021 Financial Supplement

 Table of Contents Page

-Selected Financial Highlights
+Selected Financial Highlights 1

 Condensed Consolidated Balance Sheets (unaudited) 2

 Condensed Consolidated Statements of Operations (unaudited) 3

 Selected Financial Highlights GAAP to Non-GAAP Reconciliations 4

 Claims-Paying Resources 6

 New Business Production 7

 Gross Par Written 8

 Fixed-Maturity Securities, Short-Term Investments and Cash 9

 Estimated Net Exposure Amortization and Estimated Future Net Premium 10

 Financial Guaranty Profile 11

 Expected Amortization of Net Par Outstanding 14

 Largest Exposures by Revenue Source 15

 Summary of Statutory Financial and Statistical Data 16

 Glossary 17

 Non-GAAP Financial Measures 18

-This financial supplement should be read in conjunction with documents filed by Assured Guaranty Ltd. (AGL and, together with its subsidiaries, Assured Guaranty) with the Securities and Exchange Commission (SEC), including its Annual Report on Form 10-K for the year ended December 31, 2020.
+This financial supplement should be read in conjunction with documents filed by Assured Guaranty Ltd. (AGL and, together with its subsidiaries, Assured Guaranty) with the Securities and Exchange Commission (SEC), including its Annual Report on Form 10-K for the year ended December 31, 2020 and its Quarterly Report on Form 10-Q for the quarterly period ended March 31, 2021.
 For the purposes of this financial supplement, all references to the "Company" shall mean Municipal Assurance Holdings Inc., a company formed to own 100% of the common stock of Municipal Assurance Corp.
 (MAC).
+Effective April 1, 2021, MAC was merged with and into AGM, with AGM as the surviving company.
+On February 24, 2021, the Company received the last regulatory approval required to execute a multi-step transaction to merge MAC with and into AGM, with AGM as the surviving company.
+The steps leading up to the merger of MAC with and into AGM, with AGM as the surviving company, were effective April 1, 2021, and include (i) the reassumption by AGM and AGC of their respective remaining cessions to MAC, (ii) distributing MAC's earned surplus to AGM and AGC in accordance with their respective 60.7% and 39.3% direct ownership interests in MAC Holdings, and (iii) AGM's purchase of AGC's 39.3% interest in MAC Holdings.